 The 22 acre Ooty Botanical Gardens another major tourist spot.
 There is an annual flower show in May every year, which attracts lacks of visitors.
 There is a 20 million year old fossilized tree inside the botanical garden.

-Doddabetta, the highest peak at 2,623 meters altitude in the Nilgiris mountains is at 10 kilometers distance and is among the must-see places in Ooty.
+Doddabetta, the highest peak at 2,623 meters altitude in the Nilgiris mountains is at 10 kilometers distance and is among the must-see places in Udhagamandalam.
 Pykara river, Pykara lake, Pykara boat house run by TTDC and Pykara dam are some of the other places to visit in the Blue Mountain Hills.
 Pykara river is very sacred for the local Toda tribes.

 Mudumalai is a nearby Wildlife Sanctuary & National Park, which is a little away from Ooty, on the Ooty – Mysore road.
-There are numerous other places to visit in and around Ooty, Coonoor and Kotagiri.
+There are numerous other places to visit in and around Udhagamandalam, Coonoor and Kotagiri.
 There are regular sight seeing trips from Hotel Tamilmadu (TTDC Hotel) premises in Ooty to all these tourist places at affordable rates.

 How Do I Go to Ooty Hill Station?